Updated: 30th November 2020

-Heat pumps have higher performance at low flow temperatures.
+Heat pumps have higher performance at low flow temperatures (see example performance table below for a 5kW EcoDan ASHP).
 However the heat output from radiators is greatly reduced at lower water temperatures and so to achieve an efficient system it is usually the case that the radiator area in each room needs to be increased.

 When you reduce the mean water temperature of a radiator its heat output does not reduce linearly.
 The heat output at a Delta_T of 25K (half the standard test Delta_T of 50K) is less than half of the heat output given at 50K.
 The heat output given by a radiator at different values of Delta_T is usually determined using a correction factor table: